grafana/k6/.github/ISSUE_TEMPLATE/hotfix-release.md

 ## Release Activities

-Note, the assumption is a minor branch release already exists from generated from the latest minor release.
-It has the name in the form `release-v<major>.<minor>.x`.
+Note, the assumption is a minor branch release already exists from the latest minor release.
+This branch is named in the format `release-v<major>.<minor>.x`.

 #### Documentation